nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Validator
-A Script that is used to ensure that a transaction created by a Generator is valid.

-Validators are Scripts that run within the CKB-VM, and are either Lock Scripts or Type Scripts.
+A Script that is used to ensure that the transactions created by the generators are valid.
+Validators are scripts that run in CKB-VM as either lock scripts or type scripts.

 #### See Also
 - [CKB-VM](#risc-v)